facette/docs/content/docs/configuration/catalog/connectors.md

 * `path`: base path on the local filesystem where the RRDtool files are stored
-* `pattern`: regular expression (using [RE2 syntax](https://code.google.com/p/re2/wiki/Syntax)) describing the pattern to map *sources* and *metrics* to the filesystem under the base directory defined with the `path` setting.
+* `pattern`: regular expression (using [RE2 syntax](https://code.google.com/p/re2/wiki/Syntax)) describing the pattern mapping *sources*/*metrics* to the filesystem structure under the base directory defined with the `path` setting.
 `<source>` and `<metric>` regexp named group are mandatory to effectively map a filesystem path to these objects.

 ## Graphite